alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-07.md

 TLS Versions
 ------------

-The new cipher suites defined in this document are only applicable to TLSv1.3.
+The new cipher suites along with any related signature algorithm or key exchange scheme defined in this document are only applicable to TLSv1.3.
-Implementations of this document MUST NOT apply these cipher suites to any older versions of TLS.
+Implementations of this document MUST NOT apply these cipher suites, signature algorithms or key exchange scheme to any older versions of TLS.

 Authentication
 --------------